-What Are The Benefits of Fish Oil?
+What Are The Benefits of Omega-3 Fish Oil?

 Fish oil—because of the omega-3 fatty acids it contains, particularly EPA and DHA—can support many facets of your health.
-But, specifically, what is fish oil good for?
-Fish oil uses range from supporting heart health and brain function to supporting eye health.
+But, specifically, what is omega-3 fish oil good for?
+Omega-3 fish oil uses range from supporting heart health and brain function to supporting eye health.
 When you eat foods or take a supplement with EPA and DHA, these fatty acids get incorporated into all your cell membranes, providing support for their structural integrity and fluidity, which is necessary for cells to function and communicate effectively.
 That’s how EPA and DHA support many functions in your body, including your heart, eyes, brain, and mood.4†

-Since fish oil is good for you from head to toe, let’s look at what the research says.
+Since omega-3 fish oil is good for you from head to toe, let’s look at what the research says.

-Fish Oil Benefits For Brain and Eye Health†
+Omega-3 Fish Oil Benefits For Brain and Eye Health†

 Omega-3s are found in large quantities in the brain and eyes.
 In fact, DHA is the most abundant fatty acid found in both your brain and eyes.
 In your brain, DHA helps neurons transmit messages that allows your body to communicate and function normally.
 In your eyes, DHA plays an important role in allowing you to see clearly in different lighting conditions.

-Fish Oil Benefits for a Healthy Mood†
+Omega-3 Fish Oil Benefits for a Healthy Mood†

-How Often Should You Take Fish Oil?
+How Often Should You Take Omega-3 Fish Oil?

 The American Heart Association recommends eating two, 3.5-ounce servings of fatty fish per week.5 This equates to a daily fish oil intake of roughly 500 milligrams (mg) EPA and DHA.
-If you don’t eat fish at least twice per week (or at all), you may benefit from taking a daily fish oil supplement.
-When should fish oil be taken?
-Because all omega-3 supplements are absorbed more efficiently with meals, it might help to divide your daily dose into two or three smaller doses throughout the day to decrease the risk of gastrointestinal side effects.7
+If you don’t eat fish at least twice per week (or at all), you may benefit from taking a daily omega-3 fish oil supplement.
+When should omega-3 fish oil be taken?
+Because all omega-3 supplements are absorbed more efficiently with meals, it might help to divide your daily dose into two or three smaller doses throughout the day to decrease the risk of gastrointestinal side effects.8

 Loaded with the omega-3 fatty acids EPA and DHA, fish oil is good for supporting a variety of key functions, including heart health, brain health, and eye health.
 Because the body can’t make its own EPA and DHA, it’s best to get these key nutrients from food sources, primarily oily fish like mackerel, salmon, and sardines.
-However, if you don’t consume enough fish or seafood on a regular basis, you may consider fish oil capsules' benefits to fill in the nutritional gaps.
+However, if you don’t consume enough fish or seafood on a regular basis, you may consider omega-3 fish oil capsules' benefits to fill in the nutritional gaps.
 As always, you should talk with your doctor about possible interactions between any supplements you’re considering taking and your medications.†